Model Capabilities

 Video Generation

-Generate videos from text prompts, animate still images, or edit existing videos with natural language.
+Generate videos from text prompts, animate still images, use reference images to guide style and content, edit existing videos, or extend them with natural language.
 The API supports configurable duration, aspect ratio, and resolution for generated videos — with the SDK handling the asynchronous polling automatically.

 Quick Start